University science, tech programs should be reformed to appeal to more women: report

 University curriculums in science and technology programs should be reformed to strengthen their appeal to women by emphasizing inclusiveness and support rather than competitiveness between students, according to a new report by a cross-border women's business group.

-The Canada-United States Council for Advancement of Women Entrepreneurs and Business Leaders, which was founded last year following a White House meeting between Justin Trudeau and Ivanka Trump, has released a new report on finding ways to boost the proportion of women in science, technology, engineering and mathematics (STEM) professions.
+The Canada-United States Council for Advancement of Women Entrepreneurs and Business Leaders, which was founded last year following a White House meeting between Justin Trudeau and U.S. president Donald Trump, has released a new report on finding ways to boost the proportion of women in science, technology, engineering and mathematics (STEM) professions.

 The wide-ranging report urges new methods of teaching STEM subjects as early as middle school, and calls on companies and other organizations to set internal goals to improve diversity in STEM positions.